Port Harcourt Refinery and the many possibilities under President Tinubu, By Fredrick Nwabufo

 It is said that seeing is believing.
 But for the Nigerian, seeing alone may not be enough.
 There must be certainty and palpability not only to the sensory apparatuses but also to logic.
 Bottomline, there must be plausibility.
 I will attempt to put some logic into what Nigerians are witnessing today as regards the overhauled Port Harcourt Refinery.

-I was a witness to history yesterday, November 26, 2024 — the inauguration of the old Port Harcourt Refinery.
+I was a witness to history yesterday, 26 November – the inauguration of the old Port Harcourt Refinery.
 Yes, it has come alive again.
 It is operational.
-To put it in our lingo, ‘’it is working’’.
+To put it in our lingo, “it is working.”
 It has received a new elixir after many years of lethargy.

 The 60,000 barrels-per-day old Port Harcourt Refinery, which was established in 1965, had suffered a series of aborted potential.
 Certain previous administrations had failed to restart this critical national asset.
 In March 2021, the Buhari administration awarded the contract for the rehabilitation of the refinery and repair works began in phases.